 I also happen to believe in justice.
 I wish that they caught the Nazi’s themselves and partnered with Agent Morris to bring them in.
 I think that would make a great story-line.
 Maybe they will pursue that in a future season, if they are greenlit.

-- Joey King’s New Movie Will Premiere on Amazon Prime
+- New on Amazon Prime Video: January 2021

 Now, let’s talk about my suspicions.
 First we will start with Meyer.
 I clocked around episode two or three that he probably was The Wolf.
 His character just seemed…off.
 He acted so differently from his flashback memories to who he was in the future.
 If he was willing to kill innocent lives to save the woman he loved why would he just up and leave her after they are free?
 It didn’t make sense.
 Also, where did he make all his money and get his influence?
 It was off.